nospamcalfee/pico-ap-configure/README.md

 pretty vague.
 The prime example in this project is how POST works and how an AP works.

-To actually create an iot device that needs to start in ap mode, just give an invalid WIFI_SSID or WIFI_PASSWORD in the cmake command.
-Then after the app starts and tries to connect for 30 seconds, after timeout it will start the access point (by default name picow_test).
-You can then connect to that ap, and then access the html in a browser at 192.168.4.1 and set the actual wifi credentials you have locally.
+To actually create or test an iot device that needs to start in ap mode, just give an invalid WIFI_SSID or WIFI_PASSWORD in the cmake command.
+Then after the app starts and tries to connect for 30 seconds, after timeout it will start the access point (by default name ```picow_test```).
+The default network password is cleverly ```password```.
+Your own local iot network name and password can be changed in the function be_access_point.
+After connecting to your ap, you can then access the html in a browser at 192.168.4.1 and set the actual wifi network credentials you have locally.

 ## new - mdns